 Navigator.getVRDisplays() is invoked).

-Currently only Windows and Mac OSX support is enabled by default.
+Currently only Windows support is enabled by default.
 Mac support is available in Firefox Nightly.

 Currently supported only by Google Daydream.

 Enabled in Firefox Nightly and Beta, versions 55 and above.
 Enabled/disabled by the

 - vr.mozilla.org — The main Mozilla landing pad for WebVR, with demos, utilities, and other information.

 - A-Frame — Open source web framework for building VR experiences.

 - webvr.info — Up-to-date information about WebVR, browser setup, and community.

 - MozVr.com — Demos, downloads, and other resources from the Mozilla VR team.